Rishthegreat/Notes/School/The Panama Canal.md

     - Roosevelt was angry
         - Philippe Buanau-Varilla
             - Agent provocateur
-        - Revolt in Panama, in support
+        - Revolt in Panama, in support of the US

+- It took 10 years to build the canal andthey first built the railroad in order to help